 Watch out for low ball offers on workers’ comp settlement for back injury claims in Michigan from the insurance company and learn how to increase the value of your claim.

-Michigan law permits injured employees to trade medical and wage loss benefits for a lump sum cash payment.
-This amount of money is tax free and can be used for any purpose.
+Michigan law permits injured employees who suffered a back injury at work to trade medical and wage loss benefits for a workers comp settlement.
+This lump sump cash payment is tax free and can be used for any purpose.
 Many of our clients use this amount money to finish medical treatment and do vocational rehabilitation on their own terms.
 It is an attractive option when faced with the prospect of getting small weekly checks and being under the thumb of the insurance company.

 Some of the more difficult cases involve back injuries.
 These can be devastating if they result in permanent work restrictions and lifetime medical costs.
 If an employee has always done heavy work, the transition to a light or sedentary job can be nearly impossible.

-What is the average workers’ comp settlement for back injury claims in Michigan?
+What is the average workers’ comp settlement for a back injury in Michigan?

 Watch out for IME doctors

-Any workers’ comp settlement for a back injury claim in Michigan is going to depend upon future medical treatment and how long an employee will remain disabled from work.
-An experienced lawyer can maximize the value of a settlement by using medical and vocational evidence to show continuing entitlement.
-Get a free consultation before accepting any insurance company settlement offer.
+Any workers’ comp back injury claim should be developed with an eye toward future medical treatment and disability.
+An experienced workers’ comp lawyer can maximize the value of a settlement by developing medical and vocational evidence to show continuing entitlement.
+Biased IME reports can also be challenged in court.
+Attorney fees are quickly made up by higher settlement amounts so get a free consultation today.

 Suffered a back injury at work and need help with your settlement?
 Contact us today!

 If you sufferd a back injury at work in Michigan and need help with your workers’ comp settlement, call now speak with an experienced attorney, or fill out our contact form for a free consultation.
 There is absolutely no cost or obligation.
 We’re here for you.